Key takeaways

 Tech stocks remain popular

-Information technology stocks currently represent the largest sector of the benchmark S&P 500 Index, comprising nearly 32% of the index’s value.
-When you add in communications services stocks, many of which connect with the technology arena, the group represents more than 40% of the S&P 500.3
+Information technology stocks currently represent the largest sector of the benchmark S&P 500 Index, comprising more than 31% of the index’s value.
+When you add in communications services stocks, many of which connect with the technology arena, the group represents more than 40% of the S&P 500.2

 Pie chart depicts the relative size of the sector components that make up the S&P 500 Index of stocks.
-Information Technology stocks make up 32.4% of the S&P 500 and when combined with Communication Services stocks, technology stocks make up nearly 31.7% of the S&P 500.
+Information Technology stocks make up 31.3% of the S&P 500 and when combined with Communication Services stocks make up nearly 8.9% of the S&P 500.

-After losing momentum in the third quarter relative to the broader S&P 500, investors may wonder whether tech stocks remain attractive.
+Can tech stocks maintain the momentum of the past two years?
 How will conditions in the underlying economy affect the environment for these stocks?

 An increasing AI focus